willowec/characterizing-pytorch-power/docs/Journal.md

 Okay, cut your losses.
 You *actually* have a $91$ in this class even if you don't turn in your work.
 So...?
 Maybe just do the demo

+yeah, checked the scale and thats an **A-**. lets just add a simple way to how the results for the real models compared to the predictions and then call it good